pytchlang/pytch-tutorials/shoot-the-fruit/tutorial.md

 At the moment, the `Fruit` sprite only has one costume.
 We want to add another one.
-There is an image `"orange.png"` included with this tutorial, so we just need to tell Pytch about it.
-In Python, the different things in a list are written with commas between them.
+There is an image `"orange.png"` included with this tutorial, so we just need to tell Pytch to use it, by adding it to the Fruit's `Costumes` list.
+In Python, the things in a list are written with commas between them.
 So we need to change the line which sets the Fruit's costumes:

 {{< commit add-orange-costume >}}